 All activity which requires our teams to enter a building is paused and we ask all customers to move their containers to easily accessible locations.

 Paperwork is no longer required at the point of collection.
 We will sign on your behalf and email if required.

 PPE is used during collections (Gloves, Safety Footwear, High Vis) in addition to Nitrile gloves worn underneath normal gloves.
 We recommend customers to wear gloves whilst moving bins.
 We empty the container and return it to the place we collected it from with the lid closed.

 The driver will not get out of their cab if they arrive on site and there are people present and social distancing cannot be done.

 With a professional shredding service, you can rest assured that the paperwork you separate for shredding has been completely destroyed.
 Organisations that do not comply with GDPR can face fines of up to 4% of global turnover from the Information Commissioners Office (ICO).

 Implementing a shredding service can make personal data unrecoverable, preventing access by third parties.

-And remember, new and existing customers with a new contract can save up to 10% on secure shredding costs this summer*. (*Ends August 2020)
+And remember, new and existing customers with a new contract can save up to 10% on secure shredding costs this year*. (*Ends 31st December 2020)